zenml-io/zenml/docs/book/misc/best-practices.md

 ### Do not overlap `required_integrations` and `requirements`

-Setting requirements twice can lead to unexpected behaviour as you will end up with one of the two defined package versions, which might lead to issues.
+Setting requirements twice can lead to unexpected behaviour as you will end up with *only* one of the two defined package versions, which might cause problems.

 ### Nest `pipeline_instance.run()` in `if __name__ == "__main__"`